 - Make sure your students are able to read over the summer — put books into children’s hands.
 Register with First Book and gain access to award-winning new books for free and to deeply discounted new books and educational materials.

-- Tell your parents about Recording for the Blind and Dyslexic , which allows their children to listen to books over the summer.
+- Tell your parents about Learning Ally, which allows their children to listen to books over the summer.